MicrosoftDocs/well-architected/well-architected/performance-efficiency/respond-live-performance-issues.md

 Planning for issues helps create better and faster responses to them.
 A triage plan is a strategy for responding to live-site performance issues.
 Most performance issues don't merit disaster recovery protocols, but they can affect workload functionality enough to require preplanning.
 Any triage plans that you create to respond to live performance issues should include the following components:

-- *Identification and monitoring*.
-Implement a system to identify and monitor performance issues in real time.
+- *Identification and monitoring*: Implement a system to identify and monitor performance issues in real time.
 You should have a list of the contact information of people who are capable of making decisions or escalating issues to higher levels.
 The plan should also identify roles and responsibilities.
 It needs to document which accounts gain access to protected information and for how long.

-- *Escalation process*.
-Define a clear escalation process to ensure that performance issues are escalated to the appropriate teams or individuals in a timely manner.
+- *Escalation process*: Define a clear escalation process to ensure that performance issues are escalated to the appropriate teams or individuals in a timely manner.
 The process definition should include contact information and guidelines for escalating issues.

-- *Root cause analysis*.
-Develop a process for conducting a root cause analysis to identify the underlying cause of each performance issue.
+- *Root cause analysis*: Develop a process for conducting a root cause analysis to identify the underlying cause of each performance issue.
 The process should involve analyzing logs and performance metrics and conducting diagnostic tests to pinpoint the source of each problem.

-- *Prioritization*.
-Establish a prioritization framework to determine the severity of performance issues and prioritize them based on their effect on the workload and users.
+- *Prioritization*: Establish a prioritization framework to determine the severity of performance issues and prioritize them based on their effect on the workload and users.

-- *Communication*.
-Create a communication plan to keep stakeholders informed about the status of performance issues and the progress of their resolution.
+- *Communication*: Create a communication plan to keep stakeholders informed about the status of performance issues and the progress of their resolution.
 Consider regular updates, status reports, and clear communication channels.

-- *Documentation*.
-Document the triage plan, including all its steps, processes, and best practices.
+- *Documentation*: Document the triage plan, including all its steps, processes, and best practices.
 This documentation should be easily accessible to the team members who are involved in responding to performance issues.

 ### Identify and resolve issues